logo Repsol

 • We respect and take into consideration the work of rights defenders, and in no way do we block or misrepresent communications that take place.

-Understanding and respecting the unique nature of indigenous peoples
+We understand and respect the unique nature of indigenous peoples

 Through baseline social studies that we carry out at our operations and with the participation of governments and local, regional, and national organizations that represent indigenous peoples, we identify those indigenous communities that are in different phases of contact with the majority culture and that may be affected by our operations.